Pilagá language: Sociocultural context

-Genetic language affiliation
+Classification

-Pilagá belongs to the grouping of Guaykuruan (also spelled ‘Waikuruan’ or ‘Guaicuruan’) languages spoken in the Gran Chaco of South America.
-The word Chaco, of Quichua origin, means ‘territory of hunting’ (Cordeu and Siffredi 1971:5).
+Pilagá belongs to the grouping of Guaykuruan (also spelled 'Waikuruan' or 'Guaicuruan') languages spoken in the Gran Chaco of South America.
+The word Chaco, of Quichua origin, means 'territory of hunting' (Cordeu and Siffredi 1971:5).
 The Gran Chaco covers an area of about 1 million square kilometers, of which 50% is on Argentinian land, and the other half distributed between Paraguay, Bolivia and Brazil (Karlin et alt.
 1994).

 Out of the six languages that have been claimed to belong to this family, only four, i.e. Kadiwéu (or Caduveo), Mocoví, Pilagá and Toba, are currently spoken.
 The other two, Abipón and Mbayá, became extinct more than a century ago.

 Degree of endangerment

 Pilagá enjoys a good level of vitality, being the first language children acquire before starting school.

 However, Formosa's Ministry of Education has not developed key bilingual educational programs or curriculum for the Pilagá.
 Moreover, only a few schools (six of a total of sixteen) have Pilagá-speaking aides working together with certified teachers as translators.
-However, the program is rather ineffective for lack of scope or sequence for Pilagá instruction and few didactic materials.
+The program is also rather ineffective for lack of scope or sequence for Pilagá instruction and few didactic materials.

 Even though Pilagá use in daily communication between adults connotes solidarity, younger speakers use code-switching apparently to fill gaps in their knowledge of the vernacular language.

 Those areas where Pilagá language and traditions are best preserved are the rural communities.
 However, the lack of native-language schooling to Pilagá children makes the future of the language bleak.

-Phonology and orthography
+Phonology

 The inventory includes obstruents and sonorants, totalizing eighteen consonant phonemes, and four vowels.
 In 1996 the Pilagá designed the orthographic system currently used.